 We also decided to focus our newsletter on one topic and incorporate related articles from other companies.
 The result?
 People are already raving about the look and content of our new newsletter, and the open rates are performing around 20% better than our previous one.

 There are actually a number of awesome newsletters out there that inspired us to revamp ours – here are five you should sign up for immediately.

-Every week, you’ll get a curated digest filled with interesting stats, cool gifs and insightful commentary around a trending marketing topic such as Instagram Stories, big tech trends from CES and Facebook marketing.
+Every week, you’ll get a hot little newsletter filled with cool gifs, valuable free resources, and insightful commentary around a trending marketing topic such as Instagram Stories, big tech trends from CES and Facebook marketing.
 You’ll also get practical tips, tricks, and free resources you can use for your own marketing strategy.

 Why we like it: Not to toot our own horn but it’s visually appealing and stands out from a lot of the other newsletters we get in our inbox.
 Secondly, it’s actually interesting and valuable to marketers.